Chaz Newton-Smith Chaz Newton-Smith

 A City in Marks: Chaz Newton-Smith’s Hand-Drawn New York

-In a world increasingly mediated by speed and automation, the deliberate pace of Chaz Newton-Smith’s process stands out.
-Eight years ago, after losing a part-time role as a youth worker—a job he valued—Newton-Smith found himself at a crossroads.
-Trained as an artist but working far from the studio, redundancy offered him something rare: time.
-He seized it, leaning fully into the pursuit of a creative life.
+In today’s world of speed and automation, Chaz Newton-Smith’s way of working feels refreshingly different.
+Eight years ago, after losing a part-time job as a youth worker—a role he valued—Newton-Smith found himself at a turning point.
+Trained as an artist but long working outside the studio, redundancy gave him something rare: time.
+He used it to dive fully into his art.

-One of the first works to emerge from this period of transition is his intricate digital drawing of New York City, a work that vibrates with both precision and pulse.
-Created entirely by hand on Adobe Draw (now Adobe Fresco), the piece is, at first glance, almost photographic.
-The view is expansive—a dense tapestry of high-rises, stretching across the skyline toward the Empire State Building’s unmistakable spire.
-It’s the New York that many artists, from Edward Hopper to the modern street photographers, have sought to capture: grand, busy, inexhaustible.
+One of the first major works from this new chapter is his digital drawing of New York City.
+Made entirely by hand in Adobe Draw (now Adobe Fresco), the piece looks almost photographic at first glance.
+The wide city view stretches across the skyline, leading the eye toward the Empire State Building.
+It’s the New York so many artists—Edward Hopper among them—have tried to capture: vast, restless, and alive.

-The piece took over 100 hours to complete, an act of endurance that mirrors the energy of the city itself.
-Every building, every shadow and reflective surface, has been crafted manually.
-And because the drawing is a vector, it can be scaled infinitely—printed the size of a postcard or a billboard—without losing the intimacy of its original touch.
+The drawing took over 100 hours to complete, a marathon of focus that echoes the energy of New York itself.
+Every building, every shadow, every reflective surface was drawn by hand.
+Because the work is a vector, it can be printed at any size—from a postcard to a billboard—without losing its detail or intimacy.

-The work quickly drew attention.
-After posting it to Twitter, Newton-Smith was contacted by Adobe itself, including the lead developer of Adobe Draw, who wanted to know how such a work had been created using only their tools.
-It was a small but telling moment: proof that even in the endless churn of digital art, craftsmanship and vision still stand out.
+When Newton-Smith shared the piece on Twitter, it caught attention quickly.
+Adobe, including the lead developer of Adobe Draw, reached out to ask how he had achieved it with their tools.
+It was a small but telling moment: proof that even in the fast churn of digital art, patience and vision still stand out.

-Newton-Smith, based in Stockport, England, joins a long tradition of artists—both British and New York-based—who find in the city’s architecture not just subjects, but metaphors.
-His New York is not the polished postcard version, nor is it reduced to gritty stereotype.
-Instead, it is alive with the tension between the monumental and the human, between the overwhelming scale of the city and the tiny, persistent marks that make it real.
+From his base in Stockport, England, Newton-Smith joins a long line of artists drawn to New York’s architecture as both subject and metaphor.
+His New York is not a glossy postcard and not a gritty cliché.
+Instead, it’s alive with contrasts—the monumental and the human, the overwhelming scale of the city and the fragile marks that hold it together.

 Chaz Newton-Smith